xhan97/IK_AHC/README.md

 # IK_AHC

 IK-AHC is a novel hierarchical clustering algorithm.
 It uses a data-dependent kernel called Isolation Kernel to measure the the similarity between clusters.
-Technical details and analysis about the algorithm can be found in paper.
+Technical details and analysis about the algorithm can be found in the paper.

+Han, X., Zhu, Y., Ting, K. M., and Li, G., “The Impact of Isolation Kernel on Agglomerative Hierarchical Clustering Algorithms]”, <i>arXiv e-prints</i>, 2020. [(pdf)](https://arxiv.org/pdf/2010.05473.pdf)

 ## Setup